phpmydev/jsRegister/README.md

 Install node js

-Install nodemon globally with
+### Install nodemon globally with
 * sudo npm i nodemon -g
+* npm install // to pull the node_modules, which are not included in this repo

-After you run the sql code, unpack the app at your desired location
+### After you run the sql code, unpack the app at your desired location

 get a free cert from let's encrypt https://letsencrypt.org and install it at your desired location (can be in the root of your app)